-Updating existing provisions: the report calls on the Commission to reintroduce the mechanisms for dialogue among Member States, competent authorities and professional bodies with a view to updating, as regularly as possible, the minimum training requirements for the sectoral professions in order to reflect current professional practice, to update the current classification of economic activities based on professional experience, and to establish a simple mechanism for continually updating minimum training requirements.
+Updating existing provisions: Parliament calls on the Commission to reintroduce the mechanisms for dialogue among Member States, competent authorities and professional bodies with a view to updating, as regularly as possible, the minimum training requirements for the sectoral professions in order to reflect current professional practice, to update the current classification of economic activities based on professional experience, and to establish a simple mechanism for continually updating minimum training requirements.
 It urges the Commission to evaluate the introduction of a competence-based approach by defining minimum training requirements in terms not only of duration of training, but also of learning outcomes.
-Member States are asked to carry out a comparison of minimum training requirements and to organise more regular exchanges among themselves, and also among the competent authorities, with a view to bringing minimum training requirements more closely into line.

-Members highlight the high number of regulated professions in the EU and call on Member States to reconsider the justification for the classification of certain professions, in order to ascertain whether formal qualifications and occupations correspond to the same skills and qualifications in the Member States.
-Whilst reducing the total number of regulated professions in the EU would enhance mobility, Members note that classification may be justified by consumer protection considerations.
-They argue, however, that the most effective way of making free movement of professionals possible would be to reduce the number of regulated professions in the EU, and they call on the Commission to include in a revised directive a mechanism whereby Member States can check their regulatory provisions, with the exception of those related to healthcare professions, and remove them if they are not proportionate.
+Highlighting the high number of regulated professions in the EU, Parliament calls on Member States to reconsider the justification for the classification of certain professions, in order to ascertain whether formal qualifications and occupations correspond to the same skills and qualifications in the Member States.
+Whilst reducing the total number of regulated professions in the EU would enhance mobility, Parliament notes that classification may be justified by consumer protection considerations.
+It argues, however, that the most effective way of making free movement of professionals possible would be to reduce the number of regulated professions in the EU, and it calls on the Commission to include in a revised directive a mechanism whereby Member States can check their regulatory provisions, with the exception of those related to healthcare professions, and remove them if they are not proportionate.

-Upgrading public health and safety: the report stresses that there have been serious problems associated with professionals continuing to practise in the EU despite being suspended or struck off.
-Within the framework of the Internal Market Information System (IMI), and for those professions not already covered under the Services Directive, Members call for the establishment of a proactive alert mechanism which would make it compulsory to issue an alert to all Member States when a regulatory action is taken against a professional's registration or their right to provide services, on condition that the alert system contains no other information, respects the presumption of innocence and complies with existing data protection rules.
+Upgrading public health and safety: the resolution stresses that there have been serious problems associated with professionals continuing to practise in the EU despite being suspended or struck off.
+Within the framework of the Internal Market Information System (IMI), and for those professions not already covered under the Services Directive, Parliament calls for the establishment of a proactive alert mechanism which would make it compulsory to issue an alert to all Member States when a regulatory action is taken against a professional's registration or their right to provide services, on condition that the alert system contains no other information, respects the presumption of innocence and complies with existing data protection rules.

-They also take the view that Article 53 of Directive 2005/36/EC, on language requirements, must be clarified, as there is ongoing controversy over the interpretation of this provision among the Commission, the ECJ and the Member States.
-The committee calls, therefore, for revision of the language requirement regime for the healthcare professions by providing the competent authorities with the necessary flexibility to ascertain and, only if necessary, test the technical and conversational language skills of professionals as part of the recognition process.
-Without prejudicing the ability of employers to satisfy themselves regarding the language competence of professionals when recruiting to a particular post, Members feel that the principle of proportionality should be scrupulously applied in this regard, so that such tests do not become an additional barrier.
+Parliament also takes the view that Article 53 of Directive 2005/36/EC, on language requirements, must be clarified, as there is ongoing controversy over the interpretation of this provision among the Commission, the ECJ and the Member States.
+It calls, therefore, for revision of the language requirement regime for the healthcare professions by providing the competent authorities with the necessary flexibility to ascertain and, only if necessary, test the technical and conversational language skills of professionals as part of the recognition process.
+Without prejudicing the ability of employers to satisfy themselves regarding the language competence of professionals when recruiting to a particular post, Parliament feels that the principle of proportionality should be scrupulously applied in this regard, so that such tests do not become an additional barrier.